TrueCodePoet/AI-RAG-Examples-KM/memory-bank/systemPatterns.md

    - Supports efficient vector search for embeddings
    - Allows for structured queries on tabular data

-2. **Runtime Dependency Injection**
+2. **MemoryDb Service Resolution via Dependency Injection**
-   - Uses reflection in `Program.cs` (`MemoryHelper`) to inject the `IMemoryDb` instance into `TabularExcelDecoder` at runtime
+   - IMemoryDb is now provided directly by `KernelInitializer.InitializeMemory` and passed to all consumers (e.g., `KernelMemoryQueryProcessor`, `TabularFilterHelper`) via DI
-   - Enables the decoder to save schema information despite being instantiated early in the pipeline
+   - No longer uses reflection or `MemoryHelper` to extract IMemoryDb from IKernelMemory
-   - Works around limitations in the Kernel Memory framework's pipeline configuration
+   - This change eliminates fragility and makes the system robust to changes in Kernel Memory internals
    - Promotes interface-based design by working with `IMemoryDb` rather than concrete implementations

 3. **Custom Excel Processing**